HakimElgabi/Optix-tech-Test/README.md

 ## Optix Technical Test

-Use `docker-compose up` to run both the client appand the api server
+Use `docker-compose up` to run both the frontend app and the backend server

-Visit `localhost:5001` to see the app in action
+Visit `localhost:5001` to see the frontend app

 ------------------------------------------------------------------------------------------------------------------------------------